talha-ashraf-brainx/flutter_base_project_mvvm/README.md

 # Flutter Base Project

 ## Overview
-This Flutter project provides a quick foundation with the following features available out of the box:
+This Flutter project provides a robust foundation with the following features available out of the box:

 - **Localization Support**: Multi-language support is integrated.
 - **Light & Dark Themes**: Toggle between light and dark mode from settings.